 - Sections 1 and 6 establish a process for beneficiaries to appeal adverse decisions regarding disenrollment from a PHP in new Article 1A of Chapter 108D of the General Statutes.
 A Medicaid or Health Choice beneficiary may use this process to appeal decisions by DHHS or the enrollment broker regarding the beneficiary's disenrollment from a PHP.
-Key features of the process include the following: - o The circumstances when disenrollment from a PHP is allowed, with or without cause, whether initiated by the enrollee or the PHP, are set out in G.S.
+Key features of the process include the following: - The circumstances when disenrollment from a PHP is allowed, with or without cause, whether initiated by the enrollee or the PHP, are set out in G.S.
 108D-5.3 and 108D-5.5. - The process for an enrollee to make an expedited request for disenrollment when the enrollee has an urgent medical need is set out in G.S.
-108D-5.3(d). - Beneficiaries may appeal (i) the denial of their request to disenroll from a PHP or (ii) the approval by DHHS or by the enrollment broker of a PHP's request to disenroll the enrollee, under G.S.
+108D-5.3(d). - Enrollees may appeal (i) DHHS's denial of their request to disenroll from a PHP or (ii) DHHS's approval of a PHP's request to disenroll the enrollee, under G.S.
 108D-5.9. - The appeals process will be the same as the existing process for fee-for-service beneficiary appeals at the Office of Administrative Hearings under Part 6A of Article 2 of Chapter 108A of the General Statutes.
-DHHS is the respondent in these contested cases. - Section 1 establishes processes for beneficiaries to file grievances and appeals of adverse decisions by PHPs regarding service coverage.
+DHHS is the respondent in these contested cases. - Section 1 establishes processes for beneficiaries to file grievances and appeals of adverse decisions by PHPs regarding benefit coverage.
 The processes will be the same as the existing grievance and appeals processes in Article 2 of Chapter 108D of the General Statutes, which govern grievances